sanic-org/html5tagger/README.md

 # Pythonic HTML5 generation

+*Safer and faster than Jinja2, create your entire document template in Python*

-The module is named **html5tagger** because it makes heavy use of the simplified HTML5 syntax where many opening and closing tags are optional.
-Tags are written with no consideration of DOM tree structure, which the browsers determine automatically based on the content that follows.
-No *pretty printing* is added to the HTML code because such extra whitespace would create unnecessary DOM nodes, often affecting output formatting as well.
+The module is named **html5tagger** because uses the simplified HTML5 syntax where many opening and closing tags are optional.
+Tags are written with no consideration of DOM tree structure.

 ```
 pip install html5tagger
 ```

-Since the module is a single file with no dependencies, you may also just copy [html5tagger.py](https://github.com/Tronic/html5tagger/raw/master/html5tagger.py) directly into your project.
+Very lightweight, fast, pure Python and no dependencies.
+It uses special Python syntax as a domain-specific language for generating HTML tags.

 ## Intro